 But a new, trendy speakeasy bar has made its mark among the locals called Speak Low, located at 579 Fuxing Middle Road.
 The bar has placed 15th on the list of the world’s best bars for 2016, so it’s definitely worth checking out!
 Speak Low is concealed behind a wooden panel on the staircase, and the secret button is on a very old map.
 Once you press the button, the entrance slides open to reveal a chic and welcoming bar.
 Don’t be surprised if you find yourself spending $20 on a spectacular drink you won’t find anywhere else—and believe us when we say it’s definitely worth it, even if it’s just one drink.
 What’s more?
 There is another hidden bar in the building reserved for members only.

-Why not take a panting back home with your friends face painted on a celebrity’s body?
-By visiting the Painter Street in Xujiahu, you will be able to get a customized photo painted by recent graduate students, worthy to be hung above the fireplace.
+Why not take a painting back home with your friends face painted on a celebrity’s body?
+By visiting Painter Street in Xujiahu, you will be able to get a customized photo painted by recent graduate students, worthy to be hung above the fireplace.
 The paintings are decently priced, especially since it’s been personalized.
 Just make sure you choose the right celebrity—ancient or modern!

 Okura Garden Hotel

 Okura Garden Hotel (located on 58 Maoming Road) was built in the City’s French Concession in 1926, and still preserves its beautiful Art Deco atmosphere, definitely a must-see!
 But the real deal is their glass elevator that goes all the way up to the 33rd floor, where you can get one of the best views of the city.
-Usually only guests of the hotel get to see Shanghai from above, for free, but if you keep it on the low, the hotel staff won’t mind outside visitors either.
+Usually, only guests of the hotel get to see Shanghai from above, for free, but if you keep it on the low, the hotel staff won’t mind outside visitors either.
 It’s a nice alternative city view from what you would get to see if you went up to the Oriental Perl TV Tower.

 Shanghai is a busy, metropolitan hub loved by many expats, and if you’re ready to take on the city and experience it like a Shanghainese, then we urge you to check out these hot spots the next time you’re in town!